Louis Lipsett: 3rd Canadian Division

+On 2 June 1916, the 3rd Canadian Division's general officer commanding (GOC), Major General Malcolm Mercer, was killed by enemy shellfire at Mount Sorrel in Belgium and Lipsett was given an acting promotion to replace him in command of the 3rd Division, and a brevet promotion to lieutenant colonel.
+The Canadian minister of militia and defence minister, Sir Sam Hughes, attempted to have him removed from the division in favour of Hughes' son Garnet, but Lipsett was so highly regarded in the Canadian military establishment that Lieutenant General Sir Julian Byng, commanding the Canadian Corps, overruled Hughes.

 King George V visits Vimy Ridge, 11 July 1917.
-With him are Lieutenant General Sir Henry Horne, commanding the British First Army, Lieutenant General Arthur Currie, GOC of the Canadian Corps, and two Canadian divisional commanders, with Major General Louis Lipsett (possibly?) at the front leading the way.
+With him are Lieutenant General Sir Henry Horne, GOC British First Army, Lieutenant General Arthur Currie, GOC Canadian Corps, and two others, with Major General Lipsett, GOC 3rd Canadian Division, at the front leading the way.

-On 2 June 1916, Lipsett's commanding officer, Major General Malcolm Mercer, was killed by enemy shellfire at Mount Sorrel in Belgium and Lipsett was given an acting promotion to replace him in command of the 3rd Canadian Division, and a brevet promotion to lieutenant colonel.
-The Canadian Minister of Militia and Defence Minister Sir Sam Hughes attempted to have him removed from the division in favour of Hughes' son Garnet, but Lipsett was so highly regarded in the Canadian military establishment that Lieutenant General Sir Julian Byng, commanding the Canadian Corps, overruled Hughes.

 Lipsett, promoted to the temporary rank of major general in June, soon after receiving the appointment, led his division through the worst of the campaigns in 1916, including extensive operations during the Battle of the Somme.
 He received two more promotions, to brevet colonel in January 1917 and to substantive lieutenant colonel in February, and in April Lipsett's division was instrumental in the Canadian success at the Battle of Vimy Ridge.
 The following September, however, the division took heavy casualties in bitter fighting at the Battle of Passchendaele.
 After each of these battles, Lipsett was forced to reconstitute and retrain his units with fresh drafts, so severe were the casualties his division took.
-By the time of August 1918 he was involved in the planning and execution of an assault on German positions by the entire Canadian Corps which is known as the Battle of Amiens which was completely successful and for which he was made a Companion of the Order of the Bath.
+By the time of August 1918, after the devastating German spring offensives earlier in the year, he was involved in the planning and execution of an assault on German positions by the entire Canadian Corps which is known as the Battle of Amiens which was completely successful and for which he was made a Companion of the Order of the Bath.